|Based in||British Virgin Islands|

 |Logs||No logs (audited)|

 In this new and updated ExpressVPN review, we took a deep dive to examine and test every aspect of this VPN:

 - How fast is ExpressVPN with the new Lightway protocol and how does it compare to other VPN speeds?

 - Are the VPN apps secure and user-friendly?

-- Can it unblock Netflix and other streaming services?
+- Can ExpressVPN unblock Netflix and other streaming services?

 - Is ExpressVPN worth the (above average) price?

 We purchased an ExpressVPN account and tested the VPN apps on both desktop and mobile operating systems to answer these questions and more.
-All test results are posted bellow.
+All test results are posted below.

 Here is a brief overview of our findings: